 Grant Thornton CLEARR Example Ltd is the Group's ultimate parent company.
 Grant Thornton CLEARR Example Ltd is a public company incorporated and domiciled in Australia.
 The address of its registered office and its principal place of business is 149a Great Place, 40237 Greatville, Australia.

-AASB 101.51 (c) AASB 110.17 The consolidated financial statements for the year ended 31 December 2011 (including comparatives) were approved and authorised for issue by the board of directors on 31 March 2012 (see note 38).
+AASB 101.51 (c) AASB 110.17 The consolidated financial statements for the year ended 31 December 2012 were approved and authorised for issue by the board of directors on 31 March 2013.

 3 Changes in accounting policies